Foster care, like adoption, is a child protection measure in which the best interests of the child are the main objective.

-Foster care meant to be a temporary service until the family and, in some cases, the child, can resolve the problems that made the placement necessary.
-But when parents cannot, or do not want, make their homes safer for the child’s return, it is necessary to find other permanent options.
+Foster care is meant to be a temporary service until the family and, in some cases, the child, can resolve the problems that made the placement necessary.
+But when parents cannot, or do not want to make their homes safer for the child's return, it is necessary to find other permanent options.

 Who can foster?

 Foster care is a protective measure aimed at supporting the child and his or her biological family so that a family reintegration can take place.

 Therefore, foster families must have sufficient capacities to provide a stable environment for the child to be able to do so.

 In general, any type of family can foster a child, whether biparental families, a single female or single male, regardless of gender or marital status.

 Every state has its own requirements, so from the beginning, the best thing to do is to look for your state regulations.

 Their commitment to the minor must be focused on caring for him/her, educating him/her, feeding him/her, accompanying him/her, etc. Ultimately, the foster child should feel like another member of the family.

 There are two types of out-of-home or foster care, depending on the links between the foster child and the foster family:

 - they are members of the child's own family.
 For example, uncles, grandparents, etc.